 About Sally

-Sally Thompson grew up in Denver, where the Front Range of the Rockies oriented her to the world.
-She got her first pair of cowboy boots when she was four and had an “Indian” theme for her fifth birthday.
+Award-winning author Sally Thompson grew up in Denver, where the Front Range of the Rockies oriented her to the world.
+She got her first pair of cowboy boots when she was four, the first year she became aware of people who had come before, while camping with her family near a pre-contact village site on the South Platte River.

 She received her Ph.D. in Anthropology at the University of Colorado in 1980, the same year she moved to Missoula to work as an archaeologist.
 She was awarded the Earl Morris Award for her dissertation about human adaptation to climate change on the Great Plains since the end of the Pleistocene.